Kapranov/taxgig_2020/apps/chat/README.md

 ## Todo

+- It seems that we have some flaky tests for "other clients" scenarios
+- Setup a continuous integration for the project (e.g. using TravisCI)
 - Handle the case when we try to send a message to an unexisting chat room
 - There seems that we have some flacky tests for "other clients"